I’ve always taken good care of my skin. Well… let me rephrase that… ‘I’ve always ‘tried’ to take good care of my skin.

 The sun here can be brutal!
 And it seems that, despite my best efforts, there’s no avoiding some amount of environmental damage showing up on my skin.
 The laid back, outdoorsy lifestyle we are so lucky to enjoy here in Oz prevents us from having our cake and eating it too… and to be completely honest, there may have been a handful of times when my skin ritual was not so ‘holey’ - we’ve all been there right?

 Pigmentation, sun spots, a dull looking skin… not what I want to see when I look in the mirror.
-Plus, I’m a less-is-more type of girl when it comes to make-up - I’d rather invest in skin care than skin cover.
+Plus, I’m a less-is-more type of person when it comes to make-up - I’d rather invest in skin care than skin cover.
 So when the skin gurus at the Australian Skin Institute launched their new pigmentation fighting, retinol based Vita A Skin Peel; I just had to be first in line to try it out.

 Here’s what happened!...